bluefishforsale/alert-exec/Readme.md

   1. Thread iterates over the resolve queue once, then waits
   1. Retry logic here
   1. Calls the resolve backend with the message
-  1. Repeats this loop sequentially for all items in the resolveQ
+  1. Repeat this loop sequentially for all items in the resolveQ
   1. Then sleeps for the remainder of the INTERVAL cycle